ZNielsen/PodRacer/README.md

 cargo run --release
 ```

+If you want to access the server remotely, set up port forwarding in your router.

 ## Usage

 You can make use of the included `create_feed.sh` bash script.
 It gets the options from you and makes a `curl` request to the proper address.
 You can communicate with the server via HTTP methods (mostly just `POST` and `GET`) at the following addresses (assuming your server is at `0.0.0.0`, listening on port `1234`)